We have a sales process but our sales team is still “winging it” on big deals

 Solution

-You need a clear sales process map that enables your salespeople to intuitively traverse the different steps and actions across the sales process as things happen in real time.
-They need to be able to search dynamically across different elements such as action items, optional moves, content, messaging and to be able to combine these in different sales situations.
+You need a clear sales process map that enables your salespeople to intuitively traverse the different steps and actions across the sales process as things happen in real-time.
+They need to be able to search dynamically across different elements such as action items, optional moves, content, and messaging and to be able to combine these in different sales situations.

 Key takeaway: